zilishen/documentation/content/nginx-one/reference/glossary.md

 authors: []
 ---

-The NGINX One glossary is a short dictionary of terminology used by NGINX One and F5 Distributed Cloud.
+This glossary defines terms used in NGINX One and F5 Distributed Cloud.

 ## Namespace

-In the context of F5 Distributed Cloud, namespaces group a tenant’s configuration objects and can be thought of as administrative domains.
-All objects of the same kind must have unique names within a given namespace, and the namespaces themselves must be unique within a tenant.
-Namespaces provide isolation within a tenant, ensuring objects in one namespace cannot be referred to by another.
+In F5 Distributed Cloud, a namespace groups a tenant's configuration objects, similar to administrative domains.
+Every object within a namespace must have a unique name, and each namespace must be unique to its tenant.
+This setup ensures isolation, preventing cross-reference of objects between namespaces.

 Related guide: [F5 Distributed Cloud: Core Concepts](https://docs.cloud.f5.com/docs/ves-concepts/core-concepts)